 In Nevada, the paramount consideration of the Court in determining child custody matters is “the best interest of the child.”
 The Nevada Legislature has a stated policy in favor of equal sharing of parental rights and responsibilities.
-In fact, NRS 125.490 establishes a presumption that joint physical custody would be in the best interest of a child if the parents have agreed to such an arrangement.
+In fact, NRS 125C.0025 establishes a preference that joint physical custody would be in the best interest of a child if the parents have agreed to such an arrangement.
 To this end, the Nevada Legislature has mandated that Courts may not give preference to either parent on the basis of his or her gender.
+Pursuant to NRS 125C.0015, “If a court has not made a determination regarding the custody of a child, each parent has joint legal custody and joint physical custody of the child until otherwise ordered by a court of competent jurisdiction.”

 If parties disagree about child custody or visitation issues, they are usually required to participate in the Court’s Family Mediation Center for “confidential mediation.”
 The goal of “confidential mediation” is for the parties to develop a Parenting Plan specifying legal custody, physical custody, and visitation terms.